marjanfaizi/MSModDetector/README.md

 ## Required files
 In order to run MSModDetector on your raw I2MS data to identify mass shifts for a protein of interest and to infer potential PTM patterns, the following files are rquired:
-- raw I2MS data should be stored in the directory "raw_data"
+- profile raw I2MS data should be stored in the directory "raw_data"
 - a csv table, called metadata.csv, containing information about the experimental set up stored in the directory "raw_data"
 - fasta file of the protein of interest stored in the directory "fasta_files"
 - a csv table with all the PTMs that should be considered for inferring PTM patterns stored in the directory "modifications"

 ### Raw data and metadata table
-The raw data and the metadata table should be stored in the "raw_data" directory.
+The profile raw I2MS data and the metadata table should be stored in the "raw_data" directory.
 The metadata file should contain informtation about the file names of the raw data, their condition and the replicate number.
 See in the "raw_data" directory for an example table.

 ### Fasta file
 The fasta file containing the sequence of the protein of interest can be downloaded from https://www.uniprot.org or any other protein sequence database.